szu-ai/uav-policy-transfer-drl/README.md

 ---

-## 12. Build Final Paper Tables and Package
+## 12. Build Final Tables and Package

 After Step 7, create a clean result table using only the final baseline and transfer evaluation CSV files.